PsychoinformaticsLab/pliers/README.rst

 Each of the above tasks can typically be accomplished in 2 - 3 lines of code with pliers.
-Combining them *all*--and returning a single, standardized, integrated DataFrame as the result--might take a bit more work.
+Combining them *all*--and returning a single, standardized DataFrame--might take a bit more work.
 Say maybe 5 or 6 lines.

-In a nutshell, pliers provides a high-level, unified interface to a very large number of feature extraction tools that span a wide range of modalities.
+In a nutshell, pliers provides a high-level, unified interface to a large number of feature extraction tools spanning a wide range of modalities.

 Documentation